How to Pack a Rucksack in Winter

 - Next will be climbing hardware (if that’s what I’m doing), which I won’t need until my harness is on, over all my additional layers of clothing.

 - Then (depending on the conditions and the route I am doing), might come my crampons, which I don’t expect to put on until after my harness.
-(If I think they will be needed much earlier in the day, then I will pack them higher up).
+(If I think I will need them much earlier in the day, then I will pack them higher up).

 - Second, and third, pairs of gloves might come next.